-Masyhuri Hamidi (2011) Determinants of capital expenditure decisions: Analysis of Malaysian listed companies within the managerial and pecking order hypotheses. ["eprint_fieldopt_thesis_type_phd" not defined] thesis, Universiti Malaysia Sabah.
+Masyhuri Hamidi (2011) Determinants of capital expenditure decisions: Analysis of Malaysian listed companies within the managerial and pecking order hypotheses.
+Doctoral thesis, Universiti Malaysia Sabah.

 Text